phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 896509
+#Total Number of Tweets: 1933374
-#Number of Clinton Tweets: 584404
+#Number of Trump Tweets: 897169
-#Number of Sanders Tweets: 245389
+#Number of Clinton Tweets: 584678
-#Number of Rubio Tweets: 237439
+#Number of Sanders Tweets: 245612
-#Number of Carson Tweets: 152901
+#Number of Rubio Tweets: 237620
-#Number of Bush Tweets: 106395
+#Number of Carson Tweets: 153067
-#Total Number of Tweets:
+#Number of Bush Tweets: 106517
 ---